ilkemerogul/fybqa-assignment/README.md

 # fybqa-assignment
 This repository includes assignment results.

+**Preconditions:** Please check your browser version before running the tests, update if necessary.

 **Note 1:** After cloning the code, open the project with IntelliJ Idea.
 Click on **"Terminal"**;

 Type **"mvn clean install -Dbrowser=firefox"** and press **"Enter"** to run the tests on Firefox browser,